d12frosted/elpa-mirror/gnu/consult-readme.txt

   │ (consult-customize
   │  consult-ripgrep consult-git-grep consult-grep
-  │  consult-bookmark consult-recent-file consult-xref │  consult--source-bookmark consult--source-recent-file
+  │  consult-bookmark consult-recent-file consult-xref │  consult--source-bookmark consult--source-file-register
-  │  consult--source-project-recent-file
+  │  consult--source-recent-file consult--source-project-recent-file
   │  ;; my/command-wrapping-consult    ;; disable auto previews inside my command
-  │  ;; :preview-key '(:debounce 0.2 any) ;; Option 1: Delay preview
+  │  :preview-key '(:debounce 0.4 any) ;; Option 1: Delay preview
-  │  :preview-key (kbd "M-."))            ;; Option 2: Manual preview
+  │  ;; :preview-key (kbd "M-."))      ;; Option 2: Manual preview
   └────

   In this case one may wonder what the difference is between using an